 Google Local Business Listings

 Google local business listings can appear in 3 places in the search results for Google: in Google Maps, in Google+ and within the organic Google web results.
-Since Google owns the lion’s share of local search traffic, it’s very important that both your website and your local listing rank well in Google in order for searchers to discover your company.
+Since Google owns the lion’s share of local search traffic AND organic search traffic, it’s very important that both your website and your local listing rank well in Google in order for searchers to discover your company.

-Before your Google listing can rank at all, you have to get listed and that’s not always as easy as it may sound.
-Sometimes, it’s not possible to create a listing, sometimes you can’t get it verified and sometimes it never goes live because it doesn’t make it through Google’s review process.
+Before your Google listing can rank at all in either Google Maps or in the Local Packs of search results, you have to get listed and that’s not always as easy as it may sound.
+Sometimes, it’s not possible to create a listing, sometimes you can’t get it verified and sometimes it never goes live because it doesn’t make it through Google’s review and approval process.
 This can sometimes be due to a bug on Google’s end, but much more often, it’s because you’ve violated one or more of Google’s requirements for having a business listing.

 Google publishes quality guidelines for its local business listings.
 Think of these as rules, not guidelines, because failure to follow most of them will either keep you from being listed at all OR from ever ranking well in Google.
 The exceptions are where it clearly states “if possible”.
 But if it is possible, just do it.

 I suspect that there are unpublished guidelines, too, that are not visible to us.
 Some of them eventually make it onto the list we can all see, but in the meantime, we just have to guess at what may or may not be acceptable now or in the future.
 To confuse matters more, Google sometimes leaves old, but undated information up on its pages, so you’re not really sure if what you’re reading is currently applicable or not.

 Whether you are creating a new business listing or modifying an existing one, it’s wise to follow Google’s current Places quality guidelines.
 Here they are in italics as of November 2014, with my notes about them in blue.
 Additions and changes made in the 6 months are written in green.